Mereology: History

 Informal part-whole reasoning was consciously invoked in metaphysics and ontology from Plato (in particular, in the second half of the Parmenides) and Aristotle onwards, and more or less unwittingly in 19th-century mathematics until the triumph of set theory around 1910.
 Metaphysical ideas of this era that discuss the concepts of parts and wholes include divine simplicity and the classical conception of beauty.

 Ivor Grattan-Guinness (2001) sheds much light on part-whole reasoning during the 19th and early 20th centuries, and reviews how Cantor and Peano devised set theory.
 It appears that the first to reason consciously and at length about parts and wholes was Edmund Husserl, in 1901, in the second volume of Logical Investigations – Third Investigation: "On the Theory of Wholes and Parts" (Husserl 1970 is the English translation).
 However, the word "mereology" is absent from his writings, and he employed no symbolism even though his doctorate was in mathematics.

 Stanisław Leśniewski coined "mereology" in 1927, from the Greek word μέρος (méros, "part"), to refer to a formal theory of part-whole he devised in a series of highly technical papers published between 1916 and 1931, and translated in Leśniewski (1992).
 Leśniewski's student Alfred Tarski, in his Appendix E to Woodger (1937) and the paper translated as Tarski (1984), greatly simplified Leśniewski's formalism.
-Other students (and students of students) of Lesniewski elaborated this "Polish mereology" over the course of the 20th century.
+Other students (and students of students) of Leśniewski elaborated this "Polish mereology" over the course of the 20th century.
 For a good selection of the literature on Polish mereology, see Srzednicki and Rickey (1984).
 For a survey of Polish mereology, see Simons (1987).
 Since 1980 or so, however, research on Polish mereology has been almost entirely historical in nature.

 A. N. Whitehead planned a fourth volume of Principia Mathematica, on geometry, but never wrote it.
 His 1914 correspondence with Bertrand Russell reveals that his intended approach to geometry can be seen, with the benefit of hindsight, as mereological in essence.
 This work culminated in Whitehead (1916) and the mereological systems of Whitehead (1919, 1920).

-In 1930, Henry S. Leonard completed a Harvard Ph.D. dissertation in philosophy, setting out a formal theory of the part-whole relation.
+In 1930, Henry S. Leonard completed a Harvard PhD dissertation in philosophy, setting out a formal theory of the part-whole relation.
 This evolved into the "calculus of individuals" of Goodman and Leonard (1940).
 Goodman revised and elaborated this calculus in the three editions of Goodman (1951).
 The calculus of individuals is the starting point for the post-1970 revival of mereology among logicians, ontologists, and computer scientists, a revival well-surveyed in Simons (1987), Casati and Varzi (1999), and Cotnoir and Varzi (2021).